johanmattssonm/xmlbird/README.md

     ./build.py
     sudo ./install.py

-The default prefix is /usr/local on some systems should XML Bird be compiled with /usr as prefix.
+The default prefix is /usr/local but you can set the prefix to /usr

     ./configure --prefix=/usr